smithy-security/smithy/components/producers/docker-trivy/README.md

 Accepted parameters and execution details can be found in [task.yaml](./task.yaml)

-## Testing without Dracon
+## Testing without Smithy

-You can run this producer outside of dracon for development with
+You can run this producer outside of smithy for development with

 ```bash
 go run ./components/producers/docker-trivy -in <trivy output> -format <what you passed as trivy -f flag> -out ./trivy.pb